Brushless DC electric motor: Industrial engineering

 The application of brushless DC motors within industrial engineering primarily focuses on manufacturing engineering or industrial automation design.
 Brushless motors are ideally suited for manufacturing applications because of their high power density, good speed-torque characteristics, high efficiency, wide speed ranges and low maintenance.
 The most common uses of brushless DC motors in industrial engineering are motion control, linear actuators, servomotors, actuators for industrial robots, extruder drive motors and feed drives for CNC machine tools.

 Brushless motors are commonly used as pump, fan and spindle drives in adjustable or variable speed applications as they are capable of developing high torque with good speed response.
 In addition, they can be easily automated for remote control.
 Due to their construction, they have good thermal characteristics and high energy efficiency.
 To obtain a variable speed response, brushless motors operate in an electromechanical system that includes an electronic motor controller and a rotor position feedback sensor.
 Brushless DC motors are widely used as servomotors for machine tool servo drives.
 Servomotors are used for mechanical displacement, positioning or precision motion control.
 DC stepper motors can also be used as servomotors; however, since they are operated with open loop control, they typically exhibit torque pulsations.

 Brushless motors are used in industrial positioning and actuation applications.
-For assembly robots, Brushless technogy may be used to build linear motors.
+For assembly robots, Brushless technology may be used to build linear motors.
 The advantage of linear motors is that they can produce linear motion without the need of a transmission system, such as ballscrews, leadscrew, rack-and-pinion, cam, gears or belts, that would be necessary for rotary motors.
 Transmission systems are known to introduce less responsiveness and reduced accuracy.
 Direct drive, brushless DC linear motors consist of a slotted stator with magnetic teeth and a moving actuator, which has permanent magnets and coil windings.
 To obtain linear motion, a motor controller excites the coil windings in the actuator causing an interaction of the magnetic fields resulting in linear motion.
 Tubular linear motors are another form of linear motor design operated in a similar way.